deceaseblow/AirBnb/README.md

-#Before visiting on the website:
+# Before visiting on the website:
-run this link https://airbnbdata.onrender.com/api/ to make th data shown, onrender keeps refreshing.
+run this link https://airbnbdata.onrender.com/api/ to make the data shown, since onrender keeps refreshing.

 React tools used in the project : hooks, contexts, routes and etc.